10 Famous Irish TV Shows: From Derry Girls to Love/Hate.

 Up first, we have one of the most iconic and memorable Irish TV shows, Father Ted is an original Irish sitcom written by Irish writers Graham Linehan and Arthur Mathews and produced by Hat Trick Production for Channel 4.

 The series follows the unique lives and hilarious misadventures of three Irish priests; Father Ted, Father Jack and Father Dougal, who all live in the fictional Craggy Island, off the coast of Ireland.

-Filmed around locations in Northen Ireland particularly Belfast, was the thrilling Drama ‘The Fall.
-The show stars Irish Actor Jamie Dornan, who plays serial killer Paul Spector and Gillian Anderson (who also has Irish roots) playing the detective following his every step in hopes of capturing him before he moves onto his next victim.
+Filmed around locations in Northen Ireland particularly Belfast, ‘The Fall’ is a thrilling drama.
+The show stars Irish Actor Jamie Dornan, who plays serial killer Paul Spector and Gillian Anderson (who also has Irish roots) playing the detective, following his every step in hopes of capturing him before he moves onto his next victim.